Dealing with and Overcoming Your Fear of Writing

-Specify what type of actions you can take to prevent your fear from happening.
-For instance, you can create an outline before you start writing.
+A good way to overcome your fear is to prevent it from happening.
+Specify what type of actions you can take to do this.
+For instance, you can create an outline before you start writing a book.
 Or, if you prefer, you can take ten minutes before or after every writing session to brainstorm directions in which you can take your story from here.

 Another thing you can do is invest in taking a course that will better equip you to face your particular fear.
 Check out Writing Mastery Academy's course on Conquering Writer's Block or follow our insider's guide to traditional publishing, Sell Your Novel to a Major Publisher!

 In this step, you think about what actions you can take if your worst-case scenario has come true.
 How can you repair the situation?
 For instance, try free writing a page of dialogue between you and your characters to find out what’s wrong with your story or talking the problem through with a writer friend.